JosefinE7/MS4_FR_Store/README.md

 1. After this go back to your Git workspace and commit and push the project
 1. If you look in the Heroku Activities section you can see this triggered an automatic deployment to Heroku.
 1. The build is done you should be able to see that all the static files were collected successfully.
-1.Go to S3 on AWS.
+1. Go to S3 on AWS.
 1. You should now be able to see a static folder in your bucket with all your static files in it Last Heroku thing:
 1. For the STRIPE_WH_SECRET go back to Stripe and repeat the same webhook url process as earlier but